42BV/rest-convention/04-frequent-scenarios.md

 A validation error typically occurs when the input is not up to par with the service standard.
 The desired feedback consists of a field by field breakdown containing all the violated validation rules for every field.
 Any UI can then choose to decorate the field with the violated rules to inform the user.

+**Note:** that in an ongoing discussion, this error is sometimes generated under status code [422][422-definition].
+The rationale behind using 422 instead of 400, is that 422 specifically speaks about syntactically correct (which it is), but semantically erroneous input.
+A validation error is just that.

 Two levels of validations are usually recognized:
 * validation which can be made in isolation; a typical example of this kind of validation is whether a zip code conforms to a nationally defined standard.
 * validation which is made in context; a typical example of this kind of validation is to see if a similar record is already in place.